andrew/ultimate-awesome/README.md

 - [awesome-probabilistic-planning](https://github.com/thiagopbueno/awesome-probabilistic-planning) - A curated list of online resources for probabilistic planning: papers, software and research groups around the world!.
 - [awesome-ai-image](https://github.com/xaramore/awesome-ai-image) - A curated list of awesome AI tools for image processing, editing, enhancement, and more.
 - [awesome-ai-writing](https://github.com/xaramore/awesome-ai-writing) - A curated list of Awesome AI tools for writing, content creation, grammar checking, and more.
-- [awesome-few-shot-learning-in-nlp](https://github.com/zhjohnchan/awesome-few-shot-learning-in-nlp) - A curated list of few-shot learning in NLP. :-).
 - [Awesome-of-Time-Series-Augmentation](https://github.com/zwzhang123/Awesome-of-Time-Series-Augmentation) - A curated list of time series augmentation resources.
 - [awesome-rust-zh-cn](https://github.com/zzy/awesome-rust-zh-cn) - Rust棒棒哒！资源大全中文版。.
 - [awesome-devs-on-tiktok](https://github.com/awesometechtok/awesome-devs-on-tiktok) - A community-built list of developers making content on TikTok!.